Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: From bilinear maps to commutative rings and algebras

 In the particular case that $\L$ is a field we have that $N$ is a vector space.
 In particular, $N$ is a free $\L$-module, and so it admits a finite presentation with an empty set of relations.
-In this case, $\End(N)=N^m$. \end{remark}
+In this case, $\End(N)=N^{m'}$ for some $m' \leq m$.
+Let us mention a particular case when $N$ is a free $\L$-module.
+In this case $N$ admits a finite presentation with an empty set of relations.
+In this case, $\End(N)=N^{m'}$ for some $m'\leq m$.
+This happens, for example, if $\L$ is a field or if $\L=\mbb{Z}$ and $N$ is torsion-free. \end{remark}

-The identification of $\End(N)$ with a subset of $N^m$ is used to prove the following result.
+The above identification of $\End(N)$ with a subset of $N^m$ is used to prove the following result.

 \begin{lemma} Let $N$ be a finitely generated $\L$-module.
 Then the following hold: \begin{enumerate} \item $(\End(N); \La)$ is e-interpretable in $(N;\La)$.